 The district may recognize and assign credit for courses that are taught through Edmentum online or other approved programs.
-Online classes allow the student an opportunity to take classes which are not be offered in the KCHS Career Pathways Guide.
+Online classes allow the student an opportunity to take classes which are not offered in the KCHS Career Pathways Guide.
 Therefore, if a class is offered at KCHS, the students may not take the same course online.
 The District will ensure that courses are aligned with the Show-Me standards and comply with state requirements.
 The following regulations will apply to students who choose to take a High School Online course during the school year.

-- 1. Students who are of junior or senior standing are eligible to enroll in online courses. - 2.
-High school students must meet with the guidance counselor in order to enroll in high school online courses. - 3.
-Online courses will not be offered during 1st or 8th hour. - 4.
-Students will be assigned a specific supervisor, who will be a member of the Knox County R-1 staff.
+1. High school students must meet with the guidance counselor in order to enroll in high school online courses.

+2. Students will be assigned a specific supervisor, who will be a member of the Knox County R-1 staff.
 Students will report to their direct supervisor's classroom during the period in which the online course takes place.

-- 5. Once students have been enrolled in the online class, they may not choose to "drop" the course. - 6.
-Online courses run on a semester basis.
-Most online courses begin later and end later than our local school calendar.
-It is the duty of the student to report their final semester grade to the high school office or guidance counselor.
-Students should present proof from the instructor (email, final grade sheet) that they have completed the course.
-Until a final grade has been recorded, students will receive an "Incomplete" for the online course on their grade card.
-After a reasonable amount of time, with no proof of completion, the student will receive an "F" as a final grade. - 7.
-If a student fails to complete an online course or fails the semester by not completing the work, under normal circumstances, that student will not be allowed to enroll in any subsequent online course. - 8.
-No online classes for high school credit only will be "weighted" for the purposes of calculating GPA or class rank.
-Dual-credit or dual enrollment online classes will be weighted. - 9.
-The school district will not pay for online classes in which student receives "dual" credit from a postsecondary community college or 4-year college or university.
+3. Once students have been enrolled in the online class, they may not choose to "drop" the course.

+4. If a student fails to complete an online course or fails the semester by not completing the work, under normal circumstances, that student will not be allowed to enroll in any subsequent online course.
+5. No online classes for high school credit only will be "weighted" for the purposes of calculating GPA or class rank.
+Dual-credit or dual enrollment online classes will be weighted.